United States government online resource removals under the second Trump administration

-The 2025 United States government online resource removals are a series of web page and dataset deletions and modifications across multiple United States federal agencies beginning in January 2025.
-Following executive orders from President Donald Trump's administration, government organizations removed or modified over 8,000 web pages and approximately 3,000 datasets.
-The changes primarily affected content related to diversity, equity, and inclusion (DEI) initiatives, gender identity, public health research, environmental policy, and various social programs.
+Beginning in January 2025, a series of web page and dataset deletions and modifications across multiple United States federal agencies began.
+Immediately following executive orders from President Donald Trump's administration, government organizations removed or modified over 8,000 web pages and approximately 3,000 datasets.
+The changes primarily affected content related to diversity, equity, and inclusion (DEI) initiatives, gender identity, public health research, environmental policy, and various social programs, and other topics Trump and the Republican Party have expressed opposition to.
 Major affected agencies included the Centers for Disease Control and Prevention, which saw over 3,000 pages altered or removed, and the Census Bureau, which removed about 3,000 pages of research materials.
 While some content was later restored, the modifications represented significant changes to federal government data accessibility and sparked legal challenges from healthcare advocacy groups.

 Background

 Agencies of the United States government share open data for many uses.
 There are many civic technology, research, and business applications which rely on access to government data.
-Dataset deletion can be useful maintenance or the result of poor archiving practice.
+Dataset deletion can, at times, be useful for maintenance; though it can equally result from poor archival practices.
 There is little government regulation on dataset management, so it can be challenging to determine when content deletions occur.
 Determining the reasons for removals and their significance is also difficult.
 All administrations make modifications to public websites, but there is little research on how much change is typical.
 There has been past speculation that previous government changes would result in removed access to data, but those removals did not happen.

 In 2009, Data.gov was established to improve public access to high value, machine-readable datasets generated by the Executive Branch of the Federal Government.
 In 2019, the OPEN Government Data Act ordered agencies to share data that could be used to evaluate the effectiveness of their programs and to guide policymaking.
 Various federal agencies release data on their own websites.

 In 2019, Trump signed into law the Foundation for Evidence-Based Policymaking Act, which established a system for utilizing data to construct evidence-based policy.
 Trump's second administration showed a dramatic pivot from this law passed during his first administration.

 In late January 2025, organizations under the Department of Health and Human Services (HHS) paused their external communication during a review.